twobunnyrabbit/cohort-002-skill-building/exercises/05-memory-skill-building/05.04-semantic-recall-on-memories/explainer/readme.md

 Think about it: if you're asking about your favorite drinks, you don't need memories about your childhood hometown cluttering up the context.
 You need the system to be smart about which memories matter _right now_.

-This is where retrieval comes back into play.
+This is where [retrieval](/PLACEHOLDER/retrieval-augmented-generation) comes back into play.
 Just like we learned earlier, we need to search through our memories semantically and return only the most relevant ones.

 ## Steps To Complete

-### Understanding The Problem With Loading All Memories
+### Understand The Problem With Loading All Memories

 - [ ] Review how the previous approach loaded memories

-  - The old system used `loadMemories()` which fetches every single memory from the database
-  - All memories were added to the system prompt, regardless of relevance
+The old system used [`loadMemories()`](/PLACEHOLDER/load-memories) which fetches every single memory from the database.
+All memories were added to the system prompt, regardless of relevance.

 - [ ] Consider the scalability issue

-  - As the memory database grows to hundreds or thousands of items, passing all of them to the LLM becomes wasteful
-  - This pollutes the context window with irrelevant information
+As the memory database grows to hundreds or thousands of items, passing all of them to the [LLM](/PLACEHOLDER/large-language-models) becomes wasteful.
+This pollutes the [context window](/PLACEHOLDER/context-window) with irrelevant information.

-### How Query Rewriting Works
+### Understand How Query Rewriting Works

 - [ ] Look at the query rewriter in `api/chat.ts`

+The query rewriter analyzes the conversation history to understand what information the user is asking about.
+It generates `keywords` for exact keyword matching and a `searchQuery` for semantic search.

 ```ts
 const queryRewriterResult = await generateObject({